 But distracted eating isn’t the only way a lack of sleep leads to weight gain.
 Probably the most significant link between poor sleep and obesity comes in the disturbance of the body’s hormones related to energy use and storage.
 If you aren’t getting enough sleep at night, your body is more likely to store energy as fat rather than burn it or excrete it.

 Poor sleep can also sap your willpower and make it hard to resist tempting treats, even if you’re on a diet.
-And if your sleep is being disturbed by sleep apnea, your body’s ability to exercise at a high capacity becomes limited.
+And if your sleep is being disturbed by sleep apnoea, your body’s ability to exercise at a high capacity becomes limited.

 How Much Sleep Are You Really Getting?

 People in Sydney tend to get a good amount of sleep, but even if you think you’re getting enough sleep to avoid these weight gain mistakes, you may be wrong.
-You may not realize just how often your sleep is being disturbed by sleep apnea and snoring, which can wake you many times during the night without your knowledge.
+You may not realize just how often your sleep is being disturbed by sleep apnoea and snoring, which can wake you many times during the night without your knowledge.
 Not only does this rob you of the benefits of sleep, it can also put you at increased risk for diabetes and heart disease.